Water supply: Regulatory agencies

 Dozens of countries around the world have established regulatory agencies for infrastructure services, including often water supply and sanitation, in order to better protect consumers and to improve efficiency.
 Regulatory agencies can be entrusted with a variety of responsibilities, including in particular the approval of tariff increases and the management of sector information systems, including benchmarking systems.
 Sometimes they also have a mandate to settle complaints by consumers that have not been dealt with satisfactorily by service providers.
 These specialized entities are expected to be more competent and objective in regulating service providers than departments of government Ministries.
 Regulatory agencies are supposed to be autonomous from the executive branch of government, but in many countries have often not been able to exercise a great degree of autonomy.

 In the United States regulatory agencies for utilities have existed for almost a century at the level of states, and in Canada at the level of provinces.
 In both countries they cover several infrastructure sectors.
-In many U.S. states they are called Public Utility Commissions.
+In many US states they are called Public Utility Commissions.
 For England and Wales, a regulatory agency for water (OFWAT) was created as part of the privatization of the water industry in 1989.
 In many developing countries, water regulatory agencies were created during the 1990s in parallel with efforts at increasing private sector participation. (for more details on regulatory agencies in Latin America, for example, please see Water and sanitation in Latin America and the regional association of water regulatory agencies ADERASA.)

 Many countries do not have regulatory agencies for water.
 In these countries service providers are regulated directly by local government, or the national government.
 This is, for example, the case in the countries of continental Europe, in China and India.